utsanjan/GreenHouse-A-Social-Blog-app-/README.md

 # GreenHouse A Social Blog App ✔
-This is GreenHouse, a Blog app made by me using Java .
+This is GreenHouse, a Blog app made by me using Java.
 I used android studio as IDE for making this app, Firebase is used as the key server and for the data storage of the user posts.